phrac/plus4_kalico/README.md

 Copy your `printer.cfg` and `gcode_macros` to `~/printer_data/config`

 # Flashing the main MCU
-Pick your poison - the easier way is to just install klipper.
-The other option is to install katapult to make flashing Klipper slightly easier in the future.

 ## Flashing Katapult Deployer
 These steps will build the Katapult deployer application.
 Make sure that you already have your ST-LINK programmer (or clone) on hand.
 If something goes wrong,